particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 - MOSI to ETH\_MOSI
 - GPIO0 to ETH\_INT

 With the jumpers installed, it will use the primary SPI and pins D8 as the chip select and D22 as the interrupt pin.
+You cannot use pins D8, D20, D22, or primary SPI (MISO, MOSI, SCK) as GPIO for your own (non-Ethernet) use.
+You can share SPI with other SPI peripherals that have libraries that correctly implement SPI transactions.

 | W5500 | nRF52 Pin | SoM Pin | SoM Pin Number |
 | :---: | :---: |  :---: |  :---: |